-- (a) Employees shall be covered by a mutually agreeable Group Life and Long-Term Disability (LTD) Plan for which the Employer shall pay 100% of the monthly premium.
-The Group Life Plan shall have benefits equivalent to twice an employee's annual salary. - (b) Employees shall be entitled to coverage pursuant to Clause 22.4(a) while on LTD. Employees shall be entitled to coverage pursuant to Clauses 22.1, 22.2, 22.3, 22.4(e) and 22.4(f) during the first two years that they are on LTD. - (c) Monthly benefit levels shall be equal to the sum of: - (1) $66\frac{2}{3}$ % of the first \$1,900 of monthly earnings; and - (2) 50 % of the monthly earnings above \$1,900 to a maximum monthly benefit of \$2,500. - (d) Any member going on LTD will have an annual cost-of-living adjustment, not to exceed five percent, as measured by Stats Canada for British Columbia, after a continuous period of 60 months total disability beyond the completion of the waiting period. - (e) The Group Life Plan shall include the following provisions for accidental death or dismemberment:
+(a) Employees shall be covered by a mutually agreeable Group Life and Long-Term Disability (LTD) Plan for which the Employer shall pay 100% of the monthly premium.
+The Group Life Plan shall have benefits equivalent to twice an employee's annual salary.

+(b) Employees shall be entitled to coverage pursuant to Clause 22.4(a) while on LTD. Employees shall be entitled to coverage pursuant to Clauses 22.1, 22.2, 22.3, 22.4(e) and 22.4(f) during the first two years that they are on LTD.

+(c) Monthly benefit levels shall be equal to the sum of:

+- (1) 663% of the first \$1,900 of monthly earnings; and - (2) 50 % of the monthly earnings above \$1,900 to a maximum monthly benefit of \$2,500.

+(d) Any member going on LTD will have a cost-of-living adjustment, not to exceed three percent, as measured by Stats Canada for British Columbia, after a continuous period of 60 months total disability beyond the completion of the waiting period and every five years thereafter.

+(e) The Group Life Plan shall include the following provisions for accidental death or dismemberment:

-(1) loss of life [in addition to coverage provided under (a) Principal Sum (2) loss of both hands or both feet Principal Sum (3) loss of sight of both eyes Principal Sum (4) loss of one hand and one foot Principal Sum (5) loss of one hand and one foot and sight of one eye Principal Sum (6) loss of one hand or one foot 2/3 Principal Sum (7) loss of sight of one eye 2/3 Principal Sum (8) loss of one arm or one leg 3/4 Principal Sum (9) loss of thumb and index finger of one hand 1/3 Principal Sum (10) loss of speech and hearing Principal Sum (11) loss of speech or hearing 1/2 Principal Sum (12) loss of hearing in one ear 1/6 Principal Sum (13) loss of use of both arms or both hands Principal Sum (14) loss of use of both legs Principal Sum (15) loss of one arm 3/4 Principal Sum (16) loss of use of one hand 2/3 Principal Sum
+(1) (2) loss of life [in addition to coverage provided under (a) loss of both hands or both feet • (3) loss of sight of both eyes Principal Sum (4) loss of one hand and one foot Principal Sum (5) loss of one hand and one foot and sight of one eye Principal Sum (6) loss of one hand or one foot 2/3 Principal Sum (7) loss of sight of one eye 2/3 Principal Sum (8) loss of one arm or one leg 3/4 Principal Sum (9) loss of thumb and index finger of one hand 1/3 Principal Sum (10) loss of speech and hearing Principal Sum (11) loss of speech or hearing 1/2 Principal Sum (12) loss of hearing in one ear 1/6 Principal Sum (13) loss of use of both arms or both hands Principal Sum (14) loss of use of both legs Principal Sum (15) loss of one arm 3/4 Principal Sum (16) loss of use of one hand 2/3 Principal Sum

-- (f) In addition to the Group Life Plan and the Long-Term Disability Plan, the Employer shall also maintain an insurance plan which provides for an additional death benefit of \$100,000 where the employee's death resulted from an air travel accident while on employer's business. - (g) Upon recovery within two years of the date on which an employee became eligible for LTD, the employee shall be entitled to return to her former position or a position of equal rank and basic pay.
-Thereafter, she shall be considered to be on layoff pursuant to Article 12.
+(f) In addition to the Group Life Plan and the Long-Term Disability Plan, the Employer shall also maintain an insurance plan which provides for an additional death benefit of \$100,000 where the employee's death resulted from an air travel accident while on Employer's business.

+(g) Upon recovery within two years of the date on which an employee became eligible for LTD, the employee shall be entitled to return to her former position or a position of equal rank and basic pay.
+Thereafter, she shall be considered to be on recall and shall remain eligible for recall for a period of one year.